• Skip to primary navigation

 Additionally, if you do strength training or any strenuous workout, you can go up to six to eight whole eggs in a day.

-However, not just the quantity, the quality of eggs matter too.
+However, not just the quantity, the quality of eggs matters too.
 Organic eggs will have higher nutrient content than the eggs coming from grain-fed chickens.

 Moving on, if you worry about the high cholesterol content of eggs: there is nothing to fear.